pachyderm/docs-content/2.4.x/deploy-manage/deploy/google-cloud-platform.md

         --role="roles/storage.admin"
     ```

-3. Use [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to run Pachyderm Services as the Service Account
+3. Use [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to run {{%productName%}} Services as the Service Account

     Workload Identity is the recommended way to access Google Cloud services from applications running within GKE.